I’m Gluten Free and Still Sick?

 - Other malabsportion issues could be causing hormone challenges or thyroid problems….

 6) Low Stomach Acid: Many Celiac patients have depleted stomach acid, thus they are unable break down foods such as apple skins, vitamins, meat etc, resulting in chest pain and acid reflux.
 To remedy this, doctors will put the patient on over the counter HCL pills (hydrochloricacid).
 Another helpful hint with low stomach acid is to not drink liquid with meals (drink 30 minutes before or 1 hour after meals), since fluid dilutes the stomach acid further.
-If you suspect low stomach acid, check out this LINK.

 Here are a few health care resources that are VERY familiar with gluten intolerance and Celiac.
 They can help you seek out why YOU don’t feel like a gluten free rock star: